Kodezi/Chronos/docs/limitations.md

 ## Conclusion

-Despite these limitations, Chronos still achieves 65.3% debugging success - a revolutionary improvement over existing approaches.
+Despite these limitations, Chronos still achieves 67.3% debugging success - a revolutionary improvement over existing approaches.
 Understanding these constraints helps set appropriate expectations and use Chronos most effectively.

+Key limitation benchmarks from 2025 research:
+- Hardware-dependent bugs: 23.4% success
+- Dynamic language bugs: 41.2% success
+- Distributed systems bugs: 30.0% success

+These areas represent our primary research focus for future improvements.

 For updates on addressing these limitations, follow our [roadmap](future_work.md).